 When it comes to funding, there isn’t a one-size-fits-all approach.
-Depending on where you’re at in your business, what type of funding you are seeking, and the amount you need, where you’ll look can vary widely.
-We’ve compiled a list from a variety of places to help you research and narrow down the options that are best for you.
+Aside from every business having unique funding needs, each funding option differs in availability, terms, funding amounts, and eligibility criteria.
+We’ve compiled a list from a variety of places to help you research and narrow down the best option for your business.

 1. SBA loans

 Small Business Administration loans are often one of the first places that small business owners in the United States think of looking for a loan, and they’re right to think this way.
 This can be a great option if you fit the criteria.

 If you’re unsure if you qualify, take a look at this article for details on the SBA Loan program.
 Or if you’ve applied and had your application rejected, check out this article for ways to improve your chances of being approved if you reapply.